HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md

 To minimize the risk of cross-contamination, this protocol should be carried out in a dedicated space for post-PCR product handling, separate from areas designated for low-biomass bench work.
 Equipment should not be shared between spaces.

-The benches and equipment should be wiped down with 10% bleach, followed by 70% ethanol.
+The benches and equipment should be wiped down with 10% bleach, followed by 70% EtOH.
 This cleaning procedure ensures the removal of potential contaminants, maintaining the integrity of the results.
 Additionally, it is recommended to use dedicated pipettes, filter tips, and other consumables specific to post-PCR.

 #### Loading Dye

 Prepare several PCR tube strips of working stock dye and store in the fridge.
-Add 60 μL dye + 100 μL RNA/DNA-free water to tube strip, creating a diluted dye mixture.
+Add 60 μL dye + 100 μL RNA/DNA-free water to the tube strip, creating a diluted dye mixture.

 #### Ladder